VacCrow/vaccrow.github.io/guides/ultimates/TEA.md

 ___

 + **<u>Optical Sight</u>:**
-One of these two mechanics will be casted:
+One of these two mechanics will be cast:
   + **<u>Collective Reprobation</u>:** Stack marker on two players.
 One player from the light group and one player from the dark group will be selected.
 Denoted by the two orbs to *Perfect Alexander* sides.
   + **<u>Individual Reprobation</u>:** AoE markers on every player.
 Denoted by the multiples orbs next to *Perfect Alexander*.